10 Types of Healthcare Data: The Complete Guide for 2026

 • Simplify Compliance and Reporting: Many registries align with federal or accreditation requirements, reducing the burden of manual reporting.

-By integrating registries into your operations, you’re not just collecting data—you’re generating insight.
-You gain the ability to understand what’s working, what’s not, and what adjustments need to happen to truly improve patient care.
+By integrating registries into your operations, you collect data and generate insight.
+You gain the ability to understand what's working, what's not, and what adjustments need to happen to truly improve patient care.

 5. Health Surveys